Abia State: Administration

+These local government areas also contain numerous villages.

 Environmental Issues

 Solid waste

 Municipal solid waste management (MSWM) deals with the collection, storing, treatment and disposal of solid waste, to ensure that it does not affect humans, living things and the environment at large.
 There are factors that influence Municipal solid waste generation such as income level, local climatic condition, urbanization and economic development.
 MSW in Aba, Abia State is classified into;